Carol Ammons: Electoral career

+In 2015, following Ammons' election to the Illinois House but prior to taking office, it was announced that Ammons' husband, Aaron Ammons, was pardoned by the outgoing governor Pat Quinn for violent and non-violent crimes relating to heroin possession and other charges.
+When local media examined the pardon, they questioned if proper procedures had been followed and if Quinn had exhibited a lack of due diligence or shown favoritism when issuing the pardon.
+The pardon allowed Aaron Ammons to apply for and be granted Carol Ammons' seat on the Urbana City Council, which she was vacating to take office as State Representative.

 In April 2015, Ammons formally announced that she was considering a run for Congress in Illinois' 13th Congressional District, but ultimately decided not to.

 Ammons, while unopposed for reelection, was one of eight candidates endorsed by Bernie Sanders during his 2016 presidential campaign.

+In 2020, Carol Ammons claimed to be Chairwoman of the Democratic Party for Champaign County, part of a months-long controversy.

 Illinois House of Representatives

 The 103rd district primarily encompasses the Champaign-Urbana community, including the University of Illinois Urbana-Champaign campus.
 Ammons is also an active member of the Illinois Legislative Black Caucus and in early 2023 was named Joint Chair of the caucus.

 Committees

 As of 2022, Ammons serves on the following committees and subcommittees: